spacepy/dbprocessing/docs/developer/code_standards.rst

 Testing
 =======
-All code should be tested in the ``unittest``-based test suite of in the ``unit_tests`` directory.
+All code should be tested in the :mod:`unittest`-based test suite in the ``unit_tests`` directory.

 Testing should cover a reasonable fraction of the lines of code: at least 80%, with 90+% preferred.
 They should also cover a reasonable range of possible inputs and input types.

-Unit tests using the ``assertEquals`` or similar methods should specify the expected value as the first argument and the actual output from the tested method as the second; this makes the displayed diff rational.  ``assert_array_equal`` and other ``numpy`` based methods should be the other way around (actual, then expected) to make the diff easy to read.
+Unit tests using the :meth:`~unittest.TestCase.assertEqual` or similar methods should specify the expected value as the first argument and the actual output from the tested method as the second; this makes the displayed diff rational.  :func:`~numpy.testing.assert_array_equal` and other :mod:`numpy` based methods should be the other way around (actual, then expected) to make the diff easy to read.

 Checklist